 But that’s not the right way to build relationships and collaborate with your peers during a pull request.
 Comments like this contribute to a harsh code review feedback culture and can lead to toxic work environments.

 So, before you start a code review, make sure you take the time to carefully phrase our code review feedback.
-Recall that you aren’t giving instructions to a computer, but that you are communicating with other human beings.
+Recall that you aren’t giving instructions to a computer but that you are communicating with other human beings.

-Now, let’s deep dive into the 10 tips to give respectful and constructive code review comments.
+Now, let’s dive deep into the 10 tips to give respectful and constructive code review comments.

-1. Ask question during code review
+1. Ask questions during code review

 The best way to foster a positive code review feedback culture is to ask questions instead of demanding changes.
 Asking questions about the code has many advantages.
 It opens up a dialogue and highlights that nobody of the two sides, neither the reviewer nor the code author, is always right.

 Asking questions is also less confrontational.
 This means that the code author and the code reviewer can decide together on the right course of action.
-It also allows developers to discuss opinionated choices and learn from each other’s perspective.
+It also allows developers to discuss opinionated choices and learn from each other’s perspectives.

 Example: Instead of saying: